 Our next great box can be found just around the corner on Riverdale Ave.
 This one also has a generous concrete bench infront of it.

 A bit north east on Belgrave Road lives this fine box, cleverly modeled after the house infront of which it sits.

-Further east on Bower Street we find another fine box.
+Close by on Bower Street we find another fine box.

 Nary a block over is this great box on Mutchmor Road.

 Close by on Merritt Ave you will find this great little library.